Intellectual Property Rights

 5. Filing of Income Tax Returns

-What is the Due date of filing of this form?
+What is the Due date for form8 filing?

-Form 8 should be filed within 30 days from the end of 6 months of the end financial year. i.e. by 30th October of each financial year.
+It is filed within a month from the end of the financial year. i.e. by 30th October.

 Who shall sign the form?